Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 # Information provider system

-Part-DB can create parts based on information from external sources: For example with the right setup you can just search for a part number and Part-DB will query selected distributors and manufacturers for the part and create a part with the information it found.
+Part-DB can create parts based on information from external sources: For example, with the right setup you can just search for a part number and Part-DB will query selected distributors and manufacturers for the part and create a part with the information it found.
-This way your Part-DB parts automatically get datasheet links, prices, parameters and more, with just a few clicks.
+This way your Part-DB parts automatically get datasheet links, prices, parameters, and more, with just a few clicks.

 ## Usage